 Parallel projects I have lately involved include, the longitudinal project on eSports in Nordic Schools (eSportsNSeSportsNS) at SLATE (The Centre for the Science of Learning & Technology) at the University of Bergen in Norway.
 Also, I’m visiting research fellow at the University of Hertfordshire in the UK.

 I have received a doctoral award for my research about GTP.

-My experience in the analysis of Internet and new media effects dates back to 1998 when I conducted an explorative research at UDEM on the psychosocial effect of Internet and Internet addiction.
+My experience in the analysis of Internet and new media effects dates back to 1998 when I conducted explorative research at UDEM on the psychosocial effect of Internet and Internet pathological use.
 This was one of the first empirical studies ever conducted on that subject.

 Previously, I used to live in Sweden and I worked at the Swedish National Institute of Public Health (FHI) in the area of pathological gambling.

 I have appeared on numerous media since 1999 talking about the psychosocial implications of the internet and video games.
 This includes TV, radio and newspapers in Mexico, UK and worldwide.

 In 2015, my research was part of an episode of the TV series CSI: Cyber.
 Episode 11 (Season 1) ‘Ghost in the machine’.
 Also, the Ministry of Health and Welfare in South Korea launched a public service announcement that portrayed GTP.

 Visit my cartoon collection of GTP Adventures

 This post “Echoes of extended gameplay” summarised GTP and my motivation for starting my research.